shyamks/saloodo-delivery-app/README.md

 ### `yarn run start:prod`

-Runs the app which is built to the `dist` folder with webpack config in production mode.
+Runs the app which is built to the `dist` folder with webpack config in production mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `yarn run server`